‘Finally’: DNA leads police to suspect in 2019 rape of girl, 13

 Community search

-Investigators said the girl was able to break free and ran home to get help.
+Investigators said the girl was subsequently able to break free and ran home to get help.

 The mayor was the one who heard cries for help that evening while she was outside hanging her laundry.